 The overdue receivables for more than a year mostly related to receivables from Alitalia SAI under special administration.

-The table below shows the movements of the provisions for doubtful accounts:
+The table below shows the movements of the provisions for doubtful accounts.
+The book value of trade receivables is close to the relevant fair value.